chriscorrea/sift/README.md

 [![CI](https://github.com/chriscorrea/sift/actions/workflows/push.yml/badge.svg?branch=main)](https://github.com/chriscorrea/sift/actions/workflows/push.yml)
 [![Latest Release](https://img.shields.io/github/v/release/chriscorrea/sift)](https://github.com/chriscorrea/sift/releases)

 **A prep tool for your text-based recipes**

-Sift is a command-line tool that extracts clean, structured text from messy sources.
-Feed it URLs, text files, or stdin, and `sift` automatically extracts core content.

- `sift` is a composable, pipeline-native tool designed to preprare content for large language model workflows or any pipeline requiring clean text.
-Use keyword search, CSS selectors, and flexible sizing strategies to refine results with precision.
+`sift` is a text extraction tool for the command line.
+Use its search to pinpoint relevant information, or simply extract clean, structured content from URLs, files, or stdin.
+It's a composable tool for building data pipelines for your LLM workflows

 ## ✨ Highlights

-- **Smart Content Extraction:** Automatically strips HTML tags and isolates the main content from any source using Mozilla's Readability algorithm.
-You can also target specific content with keyword search or CSS selectors.
+- **Smart Content Extraction:** Automatically removes HTML, ads, and boilerplate to isolate the main content using Mozilla's Readability algorithm.
+You can also target specific elements with CSS selectors.

+- **Field-Aware Search:** Pinpoint relevant information with a keyword search  that understands document structure.

-- **Flexible Inputs and Outputs:** Processes content from URLs, local files, or standard input with automatic source detection, and outputs to Markdown, plain text, or JSON.
+- **Flexible I/O:** Process content from URLs, local files, or standard input with automatic source detection.
+Output formats include Markdown, plain text, or JSON.

-- **Precise Output Sizing:** Controls output size with token-level precision (using cl100k_base for LLM workflows), or by word and character counts.
+- **Precise Output Sizing:** Control output size with token-level precision for LLM workflows, using the `cl100k_base` tokenizer, or by word and character counts.

 - **Composable by Design:** Built as a native command-line tool, so you can easily pipe content in and chain with other tools to create powerful text processing workflows.